deanna-stover/coursesCNU/2022/engl350fall2022/grant.md

 * Utilizes proper **mechanics**; style, sentence structure, and spelling promote coherence, clarity, and credibility

 * Follows the **appropriate instructions** (1-2 page for the CV, 1 page for the Resume)

 _____

-# Final Draft

-Taking the feedback from me and your peers, you will revise your grant packet for the Final Draft.
-Interestingly enough, your Project Description is going to be *shorter* than your First Draft; you'll be working on being more concise.

-For this Final Draft, you're going to submit a **1000-word Project Description**, a **250-word Abstract**, and a **one-page Resume OR a one- to two-page CV**.

-You'll still be following the guidelines listed under the [First Draft](#first-draft) section of this prompt (and anything we go over in class), but now you'll be polishing and refining your grant as a whole and making the Project Description the appropriate length.
-Something to keep in mind: the word count for each part of this grant is the *maximum* (unlike in many of our other assignments), but you shouldn't go much under the word count either.

-## Evaluation Criteria

-See evaluation criteria under the [First Draft](#first-draft) section of the prompt above.

-_____